melpa/melpa/.github/PULL_REQUEST_TEMPLATE.md

 - [] I've used the latest version of [package-lint](https://github.com/purcell/package-lint) to check for packaging issues, and addressed its feedback
 - [] My elisp byte-compiles cleanly
 - [] I've used `M-x checkdoc` to check the package's documentation strings
+- [] This project has been maintained in a public repository for 2 months or more

 <!-- After submitting, please fix any problems the CI reports. -->